 "My favorite thing about the Honors colloquia is the discussion based atmosphere.
 The professors are genuinely interested in hearing the class think out loud about a particular subject in order to gain a deeper understanding of that concept.
 We are not lectured to and we have the ability to discuss what our views are.
 This atmosphere is vital in order to further independent thinking and free expression." - Demetra Davis, Class of 2009

 "Honors classes are discussion based and as students we are able to really guide the conversation.
-Not only that, but discussions spill over into lunch hours and late night study sessions or paper writing/revising parties in Hopkins." - Aaron Danowski, Class of 2017
+Not only that, but discussions spill over into lunch hours and late night study sessions or paper writing/revising parties." - Aaron Danowski, Class of 2017

 "My favorite thing about the Honors classes is that they are so discussion based, with tons of student involvement.
 Your ideas are needed for the class to function, so it really gets you integrated into the learning process.
 Instead of saying 'professor, teach me,' you end up saying 'professor, help me teach myself.'" - Macklen Scribner, Class of 2016